 Fizik's updated Vento Infinito Carbon 2 landed on top of the podium yet again.
 The platform was already impressive enough for us to name-drop it to friends and recommend it here.
 The update brought finer adjustability with new BOA dials, an even lighter, stiffer outsole with its cleat placement moved back, and a redesigned upper.
 The result is a slightly more comfortable ride that kicks just a bit more.
 The most notable improvement is the increased rigidity of the outsole combined with the cleats being moved farther back to help with power transfer and reduction of stress on the knees and other joints.

 Despite the updated unidirectional carbon sole being the top of Fizik's stiffness range, it's still not as stiff as some of the models offered by Sidi or S-Works.
-What it lacks in absolute rigidity it makes up for in form fit and comfort.
+However, what it's lacking in absolute rigidity, it makes up for in form fit and comfort.
 Another interesting development is in the way their redesigned upper folds.
 When it's closed, it's beautiful, but it actually gets caught sometimes when you're trying to fasten the shoe, which was an unexpected annoyance.
 It's not a deal-breaker, you just have to pay attention when you're putting the shoe on.
 We suspect that, like us, most serious roadies with a preference for long cruises in comfort piqued by a few red-line efforts and climbs will enjoy these premium road bike shoes.

 Weight: 20.8 oz | Upper material: PU laminated mesh